In the morning wind presses the tent on my face.

 I eat a bit and look at the map.
 The last stretch is also not on the GPS map.
 When I’m leaving then I see the first hikers after many days.

 For start I have to climb.
 The situation with trail markers is about the same.
-For tourist it is complicated under such circumstances to follow the call to stay on marked trails.
+For a tourist it is complicated under such circumstances to follow the call to stay on marked trails.
 Most of the markers I still manage to find eventually.
 Practice.
 When I don’t find it right away then I try to figure out the most logical way to reach the next waypoint combining it with the landscape and then there’s usually also the trail.

 The grain in the air starts to move in large quantities and with great speed.
 This is a new weather.
 Snow is getting ready to cover the ground.